Avril112113/SelenScript/readme.md

 local test = 123
 print(f"{test} {{}}") -- Result: "123 {}"
 ```

+## Settings/Options
+`default_local` in Lua, variables are by default global, this make all variables default to local
+and to define a global you can just use `global`
+note that we cant know the globals at runtime so they must be defined global somewhere (includes _G)

 ## Reserved Words
 All Lua's reserved words and any that SelenScript provides like `interface` ect